 National Museum of Civil War Medicine

-National Museum of Civil War Medicine Three museums, thousands of stories.
+National Museum of Civil War Medicine One mission, endless stories.
 Civil War medicine is the basis of the modern healthcare system.
-Explore and Learn
+Explore and learn!

 Follow in the footsteps of soldiers and surgeons to discover the harsh conditions, personal sacrifices, and brilliant innovations of Civil War medicine, innovations that continue to save lives today.